Double Battered Raising Cane's Chicken Copycat

 Ingredients For the Chicken

-*This post contains an affiliate link.
-I may receive a small commission if you purchase using any of my links.
+*Items marked with an asterisk (*) are Amazon affiliate links.
+I may earn a small commission at no extra cost to you.
 For more information, please read our Privacy Policy and Terms of Service.

 • 4 thin boneless, skinless chicken breasts